-How to Cover Up Peach Fuzz or Stubble With MakeupJanuary 14, 2020
+How to Cover Up Peach Fuzz or Stubble With Makeup, According to the ProsMay 10, 2021

-To cover up peach fuzz or to rock it proudly — that is the question.
-If you prefer the former of the two, then you’re no stranger to the difficulties that come with applying makeup over peach fuzz or stubble.
-Between not knowing what type of product or tool to use to having your hairs peek through, there’s a lot of ambiguity surrounding facial hair and makeup.
-Ahead, we tapped a few of our favorite makeup artists to get their best tips and tricks on how to get the job done if you so choose.
+While there’s absolutely nothing wrong with rocking peach fuzz, stubble, lip hair or any other form of facial hair, there might be days you feel like covering it all up.
+If applying makeup over facial hair is part of your daily routine, then you’re no stranger to how difficult it can be to make your makeup glide on smoothly and erase any unwanted shadows.
+Between not knowing what type of product or tool to use and having your hairs peek through, there’s a lot of ambiguity surrounding facial hair and makeup.
+Ahead, we tapped a few of our favorite makeup artists to get their best tips and tricks on how to cover up peach fuzz and stubble if you so choose.

 Use a Beauty Sponge

-According to Maybelline Global Makeup Artist Erin Parsons, she’s all about rocking the fuzz.
-“Marylin Monroe was big on peach fuzz — she left it on her face because she felt it gave her a natural, filtered look and reflected light,” she says.
+Maybelline New York global makeup artist Erin Parsons is all about rocking the fuzz.
+“Marilyn Monroe was big on peach fuzz — she left it on her face because she felt it gave her a natural, filtered look and reflected light,” she says.
 If you do prefer to cover it up, though, Parsons recommends a sponge applicator.
 “A silicone sponge is handy in pushing hair down whereas a brush tends to fluff it up.”
 One of our go-to beauty sponges that can help with this is the L’Oréal Paris Infallible Blend Artist Makeup Blender Sponge.

 Think Foundation, Not Concealer

 If you plan to cover up your peach fuzz or stubble, NYC-based makeup artist Jonet Williamson recommends staying away from concealer.
 “Always use foundation because if the consistency is too thick, it’s going to get caught in the hairs,” she says.
-Opt for a medium-coverage formula like the Urban Decay Stay Naked Liquid Foundation, which is buildable and long-wearing.
+Opt for a long-wearing formula like the Maybelline New York Super Stay Full Coverage Foundation, which offers full yet breathable coverage.